FlorianRossignol/FlorianRossignol.github.io/Pages/Perforce.md

 - To create a p4 ignore and setup correctly in Perforce client.
 - Update a licence and managing the Perforce server.
 - Skill for Perforce software.

+Managing Perforce has taught me a lot about how to use it and I have really enjoyed being in this role.
+Especially since mastering this tool is an added value to work in the video game industry and it's an experience I'll be able to put forward in my future job applications.